What you'll need

 - In Zendesk Explore, click the query () icon.

 - In the Queries Library, click New Query.

-- Select a dataset containing the ticket data you'll need to build the query.
-Select Zendesk: Ticket Updates.
+- Choose the dataset containing the ticket data you'll need to build the query, Zendesk: Ticket Updates.
 Query Builder opens.

 Now, set up some custom Standard calculated metrics to show the solved and deleted ticket updates as negative results.
 This makes the query easier to picture in terms of tickets in (created and reopened) and tickets out (solves and deletions).